 Research Portfolio

-My independent research focuses on four themes: (1) measuring structural ableism and quantifying its impacts on physical and mental health; (2) documenting and intervening on discrimination in health care settings, particularly for mad people and people with mental illness in psychiatric care; (3) developing an evidence base and advocating for policy changes that advance equity for disabled people; and (4) interrogating and addressing ableism within health care and public health metrics, workforce training, employment, and leadership.
+My independent research focuses on four themes: (1) measuring structural ableism and quantifying its impacts on physical and mental health, (2) documenting and intervening on discrimination in health care settings, (3) developing an evidence base and advocating for health policy changes that advance health equity for disabled people, and (4) interrogating and addressing ableism within public health and healthcare metrics, workforce training, employment, and leadership.

 Lundberg DJ, Chen JA.
 Structural ableism in public health and healthcare: a definition and conceptual framework.
 The Lancet Regional Health - Americas.
 2024;30:100650. doi:10.1016/j.lana.2023.100650.